mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 [Hyperscript](https://hyperscript.org/) presents some unique features as well as possiblities which are worthy of a brief summary.
 The [official docs](https://hyperscript.org/docs/) are the best place to explort HS in depth, but a review of some of the important topics here will help the facilitate understanding of the example Components in this library.

-Hyperscript allows different options for embedding script code into an Astro component, as detailed below.
-To assist the library user a `brief naming convention is put forward` which provide a hint as to which embedding style is being used in that particular example.

-**Style A**:  Examples with names ending in `_A` utilize `attribute embedded Hyperscript` code

-**Style B**:  Examples ending with `_B` utilize `behaviors to embed Hyperscript` code

-For educational purposes, some examples in this libary are offered in both embedding styles.
-Whether the `A style` or `B style` of Hyperscript embedding is used, the code functions identically.

-Below is an explanation of all the options for embedding Hyperscript into your Astro components.

 ### Embedding Hyperscript

 There are several ways to embed HS code into your client side markup.